RDbtx/MLproject/README.md

-# EMBER 2024 MAMBA Multi-Output Malware Behavior Classification
+# EMBER 2024 MAMBA Multi-Output Malware Behavior Analyzer

 This project applies **machine learning techniques** to the **multi-output, multi-label classification** task presented by the **EMBER 2024 dataset (Behavior subset)**.